eaasglobal/docs/conclusion.md

 ## What is EAAS?

-EAAS offers ESG validation, carbon credits, and green energy solutions accessible to everyone.
+EAAS.GLOBAL offers ESG validation, carbon credits, and green energy solutions accessible to everyone.
-Users utilize the $EAAS RWA token for transactions, while merchants measure CO2 exchange.
+Users utilize the $DEPIN for transactions, while merchants measure CO2 exchange.
 Taking action leads to worldwide CO2 offset.

 ## How Does It Work?